iampeterkr/blog/_docs/02-#0-string-console-output.md

 ![codecademy]({{ site.baseurl }}/assets/images/codecademy/00-hint-01.png)
 * Do you remember how to declare and assign variables in Python?
 If not, refresh your memory here!

-* There is no difference between using single quotes ' and double quotes ".
-However, sometimes it is helpful to use one or the other.
-If we want to include an apostrophe in our string, it would be smart to use double quotes to create the string like "I'm a string".
-If we want to use quotes in the string, we might want to create the string with single quote like 'The man screamed "I love Python!" so that everyone could hear.'

 **설명:** [ Hint ]